-In this ritual, we'll include grounding, casting a circle, and invoking - but our main focus here will be on the "workings" - we'll do two full workings, including an intuitive tarot reading and the Overflowing Cup Spell.
+This ritual includes grounding, casting a circle, and invoking - but the main focus will be on the "workings" - two full workings, including an intuitive Tarot reading and the Overflowing Cup Spell.

-We'll also pay attention to the transitions between the different parts of the ritual - the "flow" of the ritual.
+Pay attention to the transitions between the different parts of the ritual - the "flow" of the ritual.
 Some say that the true magic of a ritual lies in the transitions.
-We'll use a chime (or a glass jar with some water in it) to "ring" the transitions.
+Use a chime, bell, (or a glass jar with some water in it) to "ring" the transitions.
 See if you can do this with no words - just ring the chime and begin the next working.

-Songs - this ritual has lots of music - the playlist makes good listening, too!
+Songs - this ritual has lots of music - the playlist makes good listening anytime!
 Visit WeaveAndSpin.org/tem-chants

-You can do this ritual alone or with friends.
-You'll need enough space to create a Water altar (in the West or the Center, as you wish).
+You can do this alone or with friends.
+You'll need space to create a Water altar (in the West or Center, as you wish).
 You'll use this altar for the Overflowing Cup working.